2022-Fall-Cohort/Test_Driven_Development/README_WebMVC_API_Client.txt

 1 - Create: ASP.NET Core Web App (Model-View-Controller)

 2 - Add your Model Class from your API project.
-    Your model class must include a contructor with no arguments and a contructor with all properties as arguments.
+    Your model class must include a constructor with no arguments and a constructor with all properties as arguments.

 3 - Add a new controller: